canonical/observability/blueprints/README.md

 ## Customization

-Blueprints define a centralize set of recipes in `<blueprint>.just`.
+Blueprints define a centralized set of recipes in `<blueprint>.just`.
 These recipes can be extended or overridden in the central `justfile`, allowing for project-specific behaviors.

 To override or extend a shared recipe, define one with the same name in `justfile`: